Join our list

 Subscribe to our mailing list and get interesting stuff and updates to your email inbox.

-Continuing on with more things to do in Paso Robles, it’s now time to head South and East of Downtown Paso Robles for wine tasting.
-Spread this list of wineries out over several days to take more time lingering at each while adding in some of our other suggested Paso Robles activities.
+Continuing on with more things to do in Paso Robles, it’s now time to head south and east of downtown for wine tasting.
+Spread this list of Paso Robles wineries out over several days to take more time lingering at each while adding in some of our other suggested activities in the area.

-Provided you have a designated driver, I’ll highlight a suggested plan for a one-day Paso Robles tour below.
+Provided you have a designated driver, I’ll highlight a suggested plan for a multi-day tour below.
 Oh – and I suggest bringing a wine suitcase or shipping box along as you’ll definitely want to bring some of these wines home!

 From the 101 you’ll take the exit for 46 West toward the suggested wineries.
 If you don’t have a designated driver, consider hiring a guide from Toast Tours to take you around, or hire a driver to drive YOUR car for the day.
 The Allegretto resort also offers limo and town car services for its guests (prices vary).
 In fact, if you’re staying at the Allegretto Vineyard Resort Paso Robles, it’s only a 15-minute drive to start your day.